December 21 – Savannah & South Carolina

 Leaving the refuge, we drove to downtown Savannah for lunch at Lady and Sons, Paula Deen’s famous southern kitchen.
 Having always wanted to go, we were not disappointed.
 The buffet was filled with southern specialties, and we even tried oxtail for the first time.

 After a short rest at our hotel, the Hilton Riverfront, we were off to bird the marshes and beaches.
-Our first stop was Fort Pulaski National Monument, where we hoped to find a Saltmarsh or Nelson’s Sparrow.
-The fort has some great trails, and while we saw a Forster’s Tern, Marsh Wren, and several sparrows (Savannah, Song, and Swamp), our target sparrows remained elusive.
+Later that afternoon, we stopped at Fort Pulaski National Monument, where we hoped to find a Saltmarsh or Nelson’s Sparrow.
+Additionally, the fort has some great birding trails.
+We saw a Forster’s Tern, Marsh Wren, and several sparrows (Savannah, Song, and Swamp), but our target sparrows remained elusive.

 Luckily, just down the road at a boat launch, we had a fantastic and rare sighting.
 A Clapper Rail was singing and preening along the shoreline, completely out in the open.
 It’s not often you get to see these secretive birds without a care in the world.

 From there, we headed to Tybee Island and parked near the lighthouse.
 Hiking out to the beach, we were delighted to see seven Northern Gannets soaring just above the raging surf.
-There were also many Ring-billed Gulls and Double-crested Cormorants at the beach.
+Also, there were many Ring-billed Gulls and Double-crested Cormorants at the beach.

 Work and a Well-Deserved Dinner